 Adding spelt to meals is a great way to boost your whole grain intake.
-It's well known that whole grain products, including spelt, should be the corner stone of a healthy diet.
-They're naturally low in fat and offer a powerful punch when it comes to vitamins, minerals, fibre, antioxidants and phytochemicals.
+Whole grains, like spelt, pack a powerful punch when it comes to vitamins, minerals, fibre, antioxidants and phytochemicals.
 Studies consistently show that a diet rich in whole grains is linked to a lower risk of heart disease, stroke, type 2 diabetes, certain cancers and obesity.

 Nutrient information per 1/2 cup (125 ml) cooked spelt: